adak99/Organization-To-Do-Management-Application/README.md

    ```bash
    git clone https://github.com/yourusername/CodeCraftStudio.git
    ```
-2. **Open in your preferred IDE**:
+2. **Import into your IDE**:
-   Import the project into an IDE such as IntelliJ IDEA or Eclipse that supports JSP for smooth integration and editing.
+   Open the project in an IDE that supports JSP, such as IntelliJ IDEA or Eclipse, for smooth integration and editing.

 3. **Deploy on a server**:
-   Deploy the project to a servlet container like Apache Tomcat:
+   To view the site locally, deploy the project to a servlet container like Apache Tomcat:
-   - Open your Tomcat manager
+   - Open your Tomcat manager or add the project to your server in the IDE.
-   - Deploy the project files to see the site live locally
+   - Deploy the project files.

 4. **Access the Website**:
    After deployment, open a browser and navigate to `http://localhost:8080/CodeCraftStudio` to view the website.